dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
 right exactly I'm
-sorry so yeah there's that and like I said I know a lot of people have a you know what I'm a flight instructor I'm licensed and everything I get it there are some of the stuff is pretty good but the vast majority I just I don't really understand it and it kind of holds back innovation sure yeah well oh so the other thing I want to make yeah when I said monopolies is if you look at any of the industries that are that are highly
+sorry so there's that and like I said I know a lot of people have a you know what I'm a flight instructor I'm licensed and everything I get it there are some of the stuff is pretty good but the vast majority I just I don't really understand it and it kind of holds back innovation sure well so the other thing I want to make yeah when I said monopolies is if you look at any of the industries that are that are highly